prettygood236/nextjs-note/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 "scripts": {
-"dev": "next dev", // 개발할 때 (SSG페이지도 SSR로 렌더링) "build": "next build", // 서버에 배포한 뒤 프로젝트를 빌드할 때 "start": "next start", // 서버에 배포한 뒤 빌드 후 실행할 때
-"lint": "next lint" // 프로젝트 소스코드를 검사할 때
-},

-v12 : '페이지' 단위로 렌더링 방식을 규정
-v13 : '컴포넌트' 단위로 렌더링 방식을 규정!
+"dev": "next dev", // used during development (\* even SSG pages are rendered as SSR) "build": "next build", // used when building the project after deploying to the server "start": "next start", // used when running the project after building on the server "lint": "next lint" // used when inspecting the source code of the project },

+v12 : defines rendering methods at a 'page' level v13 : defines rendering methods at a 'component' level